 ID: How has your school responded to these changes, and what have the reactions been from students, faculty, and administrators?

 AT: The UTHSCSA Dental School has responded to changing demographics in the student population in multiple ways.
 Faculty and students receive continuing training in diversity issues and cultural sensitivity, as well as in learning issues and characteristics of different generational groups.
 Our school has a family feeling, with a great deal of mentoring and interaction between faculty, staff, and students.
 This collegial attitude has made the adaptation to changing demographics and other characteristics quite seamless.

 There is a nationwide decline in interest for dental faculty positions.
 Our school is proactively encouraging our graduates to consider academic careers.
 An elective teaching program allows students to learn about an academic career and participate in teaching activities.
 A combined DDS/PhD program graduates clinical scientists.
 Two students have completed this program and both are currently in advanced education programs.
 Six more individuals are currently enrolled.

 Question No. 5

 Despite advocacy by two surgeon generals, the current political will to address unmet dental need is lacking.
-Millions of Americans are in need of disease elimination, relief from pain, and systematic preventive services to maintain health—they are in need of a dental home.
+Millions of Americans are in need of disease elimination, relief from pain, and systematic preventive services to maintain health—they need a dental home.
 Many dentists provide for those in need through their involvement in charitable and faith-based organizations.
-There is also a network of community health center dental clinics throughout the nation whose mission is to provide for the less fortunate and dental schools are also reaching out to underserved communities.
+There is also a network of community health center dental clinics nationwide whose mission is to provide for the less fortunate and dental schools are also reaching out to underserved communities.
 Nonetheless, the magnitude of the need compels the public and the private sector as well as the academic community to expand access to dental care.